 While hCG levels tend to fall quickly after an abortion, they can take several days or weeks to return to baseline.

 Usually, a home pregnancy test shows an accurate negative result 3 weeks after the end of a pregnancy.

 In most cases, an abortion does not affect fertility or future pregnancies.
-It is possible to ovulate and become pregnant within 2 weeks of an abortion.
+It is possible to ovulate and become pregnant within 2 weeks after an abortion.

 In rare cases, surgical abortion can cause scarring of the uterine wall or damage to the cervix.
 These complications may make it more difficult to get pregnant again.
 They can also increase the risk of future pregnancy loss, preterm birth, or low birth weight.

-However, both medical and surgical abortions are low-risk.
-The right method will depend on the stage of pregnancy and personal preference.
+However, both medical and surgical abortions are low risk.
+The right method will depend on the stage of pregnancy and on a person’s preference.
 A medical professional can help with this decision.

-Anyone who has questions or concerns about pregnancy after an abortion should speak with a doctor.
+Anyone who has questions or concerns about pregnancy after an abortion should consult a healthcare professional.